Canon 1300D versus Canon 550D

 - More affordable: Was introduced into a lower priced category (36 percent cheaper at launch).

 - More modern: Reflects 6 years and 1 month of technical progress since the 550D launch.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

 - Faster burst: Shoots at higher frequency (3.7 vs 3 flaps/sec) to capture the decisive moment.

 - More heavily discounted: Has been around for much longer (launched in February 2010).

 If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (3 points each).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the 1300D or the 550D.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why expert reviews are important.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+The detailed reviews can be accessed by clicking on the site logo in the table header.

 |Canon 1300D (⇒ rgt)||reviewed||73/100||4/5||3.5/5||4/5||2016||449||discont.||check|